 Most small businesses operate as pass-through entities (sole proprietorships, partnerships, S-corps, LLCs), avoiding the double taxation C-corporations face.
 The Section 199A deduction allows eligible businesses to deduct up to 20% of qualified business income, effectively reducing the top tax rate from 37% to 29.6%.

-For example, a business owner with $200,000 in qualified business income could deduct $40,000, saving roughly $14,800 in federal taxes aloneโa benefit completely unavailable to W-2 employees earning the same amount.
+For example, a business owner with $200,000 in qualified business income could deduct $40,000, saving roughly $14,800 in federal taxes alone.
+That benefit is completely unavailable to W-2 employees earning the same amount.

 Timing and Control of Income